riggedCoinflip/lol-friendfinder/docs/graphQLExamples/like.md

 ### Swipe

-Likes or dislikes another user.
+Like or dislike another user.

 ```graphql
 mutation {